 Bamboo is an Atlassian-based CI tool.
 Bamboo can be automatically created, published, and monitored in a single place.
 Bamboo can be easily integrated with Jira applications and Bit Bucket.
 Docker, GIT, SVN, and Amazon can also be integrated with Bamboo.

-Bamboo is part of the complete suite provided by Atlassian, so it could detect changes made in a repository and can trigger builds and push notifications from Bit Bucket.
+Bamboo is part of the complete suite provided by Atlassian, so it can detect changes made in a repository and can trigger builds and push notifications from Bit Bucket.

 Buddy is another reasonable alternative to Jenkins.
 It is an open-source CI/CD tool that is known for its ultra-quick application deployment.
 According to their official website, it takes 12 seconds of average time to deploy an application.